-In this article, we will go through what failed login attempts are, how to determine risk, and finally, how to limit them.
+In this article, we will go through what failed login attempts are, how to determine risk, and finally, how to set up a WordPress limit login attempts plugin.

 What are failed login attempts?